-In the tab that is created, click Workflow, then Seven Bridges.
+In the tab that is created, click New workflow.
+Workflow creation dialog opens.

+At the top of the dialog select Platform.
 Specify Tutorial1 for the app name, and take care to set CWL Version to sbg:draft-2 (unlike Rabix Composer, the Platform does not yet fully support CWL 1.0).
-Leave the app type as Workflow, and choose a destination project from the drop-down.
+Finally, choose a destination project from the drop-down.

 Click Create to create the workflow on the Platform.
-The new workflow opens in the Graph view.
+The new workflow opens in the Visual Editor view.